-The themes of doctoral thesis include questions of application of geoinformatics technologies (GIS, remote sensing, GPS, computer cartography), theoretical aspects of cartographic semiotics in analog and digital cartographic products and aspects of atlas production.
+The themes of the doctoral thesis include questions of application of geoinformatics technologies (GIS, remote sensing, GPS, computer cartography), theoretical aspects of cartographic semiotics in analogue and digital cartographic products and aspects of atlas production.

 Aim of study